 Starting around 1980 there have been a total of about 20 civilian C-119's that have worked in Alaska.
 They were first used to fight forest fires, both as retardant bombers and as freighters.
 Most of the civilian use of C119's was in support of government projects of some sort, usually schools, medical clinics or environmental projects.
 The freight was usually building materials or construction equipment.
 Hundreds of projects were built using these aircraft.
 Because the freight tended to be oversized and the airstrips tended to be undersized, many of these projects would not have been built without the C119.

-Another interesting activity was the "great Alaskan fish haul". - Imagine operating a 70,000 pound aircraft from a beach!
 In this activity the Boxcars landet at low tide on beaches in the Bristol Bay area, at villages like Egegik, where there was a surplus of salmon caught, and no cannery large enough to process it.
 So the fish was loaded in the airplanes and flown to the cannerys, like those in Kodiak.

 In the past our C119 N1394N flew more than 1000 trips to various locations in all 4 corners of Alaska.
 Mostly operating under public use contracts, it transported building materials, bulldozers, front end loaders, boats and other vehicles to places that mostly could not have been accessed by airplanes that could have transported the load also.